-We enter recovery with the recognition that something in our life has to change.
-We are tired of the consequences-even to the point of admitting that the only person whom we can change is ourselves.
-At some point, our lives had become unmanageable and only God can restore us (and our loved ones) to where He may have us be.
+We enter recovery with the clear recognition that something in our life has to change.
+We are tired of the consequences-even to the point of admitting powerlessness over addiction and unhealthy attachments.
+At some point, our lives had become unmanageable and only God can restore us to where He may have us be.
 Coming to this conclusion is an important part of repentance and clearing a way for the Lord to enter our lives.

-^{}Prayer and reflection questions taken from The Twelve Steps and the Sacraments: A Catholic Journey through Recovery
+\Prayer and reflection questions taken from The Twelve Steps and the Sacraments: A Catholic Journey through Recovery